 The potential of getting persons out was reduced, he said, by the fact that so many persons were covered in the industrial surveys and the fact that the rainy weather kept others, particularly the elderly, away.
-3 David Friesen and his choir from Morris District Mennonite Church held a concert of sacred music on the sanatorium lawns.

 Volunteers provided free transportation for any residents who had difficulty getting to the testing sites, Mr. Cameron added.